-Property ownership is often described as a piece of the American Dream.
+Property ownership is often described as a piece of “The American Dream.”
 Whether you are a first time home buyer or a seasoned real estate investor, First Texas Title can assist you in making that dream become a reality.
 This page is designed to give you some basic information about the process to help you get started for residential closing in Abilene, Texas.

 The first step in buying property is locating the property and reaching an agreement with the seller on the terms of the sale.
-In most situations, buyers should enter into a written agreement with the seller setting out the terms of the sale, which is commonly referred to as the “contract of sale”, or just “contract” for short.
-In the contract, the seller agrees to sell the property and the buyer agrees to purchase the property upon the terms and conditions contained in the contract.
-Common terms and conditions include the sale price, closing date and location, amount of earnest money, whether or not a title insurance policy will be provided by the seller, who will pay what closing costs, who will provide a survey of the property, does the buyer have an option period or feasibility period during which inspections will be conducted, and will the buyer take possession at closing or at some other time.
+In most situations, buyers should enter into a written agreement with the seller detailing terms of the sale, which is commonly referred to as the “contract of sale” or “contract.”
+In the contract, the seller agrees to sell the property and the buyer agrees to purchase the property upon the terms and conditions in the contract.
+Common terms and conditions include sale price, closing date and location, amount of earnest money, whether or not a title insurance policy will be provided by the seller, who will pay what closing costs, who will provide a survey of the property, does the buyer have an option period or feasibility period during which inspections will be conducted, and will the buyer take possession at closing or at some other time.

-If you are represented by a real estate agent, the agent will most likely prepare the contract for you using forms promulgated by the Texas Real Estate Commission.
+If you are represented by a real estate agent, the agent will probably prepare the contract for you using forms promulgated by the Texas Real Estate Commission.
 If you do not have a real estate agent, you will need to prepare a contract yourself or make other arrangements.
-If you need further assistance with this, we can provide you with the necessary contract forms and can assist you in filling them out.
+If you need further assistance with this, First Texas Title can provide you with the necessary contract forms and can assist you in completing them.

-A quick note about appraisals: many sellers and buyers ask if they should obtain an appraisal at the beginning of the process in order to validate the asking price or sales price.
-You are certainly welcome to obtain an appraisal if it makes you feel more comfortable, but you should be aware that, if you are obtaining a loan, their lender will most likely require that a new appraisal be obtained by the lender…and your appraisal will not be useable by them.
+A note about appraisals: Many sellers and buyers ask if they should obtain an appraisal at the beginning of the process to validate the asking price or sales price.
+You are certainly welcome to obtain an appraisal if it makes you feel more comfortable, but you should be aware that if you are obtaining a loan, their lender will most likely require that a new appraisal be obtained by the lender.
+Your appraisal will not be useable by them.
 For that reason, most sellers and buyers do not obtain a separate appraisal.
-If you have a real estate agent, they can typically help you determine if a sale price is reasonable based on their records of comparable sales in the area.
+If you have a real estate agent, they usually will help you determine if a sale price is reasonable based on their records of comparable sales in the area.

 The Escrow & Closing Process

-While we are working on the title examination, you should be having your inspections of the property completed.
-Most buyers will have an inspection of the property done by a licensed inspector that can identify any potential issues with the property.
+While we are working on the title examination in Abilene, Texas, you should be having your inspections of the property completed.
+Most buyers will have an inspection of the property done by a licensed inspector who can identify potential issues with the property.
 Many buyers will also have a termite inspection done by a pest control company.
-Before arranging for a termite inspection, you might want to discuss this with your lender, because some lenders will require a termite inspection as a part of the loan process, and they might order it on your behalf.
-No matter what inspections you have completed, if your contract provides you a termination option, make sure you have your inspections completed during the option period so that you have the ability to terminate the contract or re-negotiate, depending on the outcome of the inspections.
+Before arranging for a termite inspection, you might want to discuss this with your lender because some lenders will require a termite inspection as a part of the loan process, and they might order it on your behalf.
+No matter what inspections you have completed, if your contract provides you a termination option, make sure you have your inspections completed during the option period so that you have the ability to terminate the contract or renegotiate depending on the outcome of the inspections.

 When the title examination is complete, a title commitment will be prepared.
 The title commitment is our “commitment” to issue a title policy on the property following the closing.
 Schedule A of the title commitment identifies the current record owner of the property and the legal description of the property to be insured.
 Schedule B of the commitment identifies aspects or conditions concerning the property such as easements, mineral reservations and restrictions that will be excluded from coverage under the policy.
 Schedule C of the commitment identifies requirements that must be met at or prior to closing, such as paying off liens or resolving ownership issues.

-As a buyer, you should be particularly interested in Schedule B of the title commitment, because this identifies what matters will not be covered by your title policy.
+As a buyer, you should be particularly interested in Schedule B of the title commitment because this identifies what matters will not be covered by your title policy.
 For example, if Schedule B lists covenants, conditions or restrictions on the property, these are items that may restrict your ability to use the property for certain purposes.
-Our standard practice is to only identify the documents that potentially affect your property in Schedule B. If you desire to review the documents for yourself, you may obtain a copy of the documents from the county clerk’s office, or we can provide you copies upon request.
+Our standard practice is to identify only the documents that potentially affect your property in Schedule B. If you desire to review the documents yourself, you may obtain a copy of the documents from the County Clerk’s office or we can provide you copies upon request.

-Once the inspections are completed and the title requirements are resolved, the buyer, seller and/or lender can contact us to schedule a closing date and time.
+Once the inspections are completed and the title requirements are resolved, the buyer, seller and/or lender can contact First Texas Title to schedule a closing date and time.
 Several days prior to the closing, we will prepare the documents necessary to close the transaction.
-For cash transactions, there may only be a handful of documents necessary to close; however, when there is a loan involved, the number of documents required to close the transaction can increase significantly.
-Please note that, if a lender is involved, we cannot prepare any of the closing documents until we receive closing instructions and documentation from the lender.
+For cash transactions, there may only be a handful of documents necessary to close.
+However, when there is a loan involved, the number of documents required to close the transaction can increase significantly.
+Please note that if a lender is involved, we cannot prepare any of the closing documents until we receive closing instructions and documentation from the lender.
 The documentation related to a loan varies greatly depending on the lender and the type of loan you are obtaining.

-In every closing, one of the most important closing documents is the Settlement Statement or HUD-1 form which is prepared by First Texas Title pursuant to the instructions of the lender, the contract between the parties, invoices received for services provided (i.e. pest inspections or surveys), and the instructions of the parties or their realtors.
-The Settlement Statement identifies all of the costs related to the transaction and breaks down who will pay for each item.
-It also establishes the dollar amount which each party will receive, or pay, at the closing.
+In every closing, one of the most important closing documents is the Settlement Statement or HUD-1 form that is prepared by First Texas Title pursuant to the instructions of the lender, the contract between the parties, invoices received for services provided (i.e., pest inspections or surveys), and the instructions of the parties or their realtors.
+The Settlement Statement identifies all of the costs related to the transaction and explains who will pay for each item.
+It also establishes the dollar amount that each party will receive or pay at closing.
 On transactions involving a loan, the HUD-1 must be submitted to the lender and approved before the closing can take place.

 Please note that there is not time to read the documents at closing.
-In a typical loan package, there are over 50 documents to be signed.
-If you are interested in reading all of the documents, please let us know ahead of time so that we may provide you a copy of all of the documents or arrange for you to come in to read everything prior to closing.
-For a typical loan package, it takes about 5 hours to read all of the documents, so please allow plenty of time if that is your wish.
+In a typical loan package, there are more than 50 documents to be signed.
+If you are interested in reading all of the documents, please let First Texas Title know ahead of time so that we may provide you with a copy of all of the documents or arrange for you to come read everything prior to closing.
+For a typical loan package, it takes about five hours to read all of the documents, so please allow plenty of time if that is your preference.

-Additionally, please note that, if you are paying money at closing, any amount over $1,500.00 must be certified funds, such as a cashier’s or certified check or an electronic wire.
+Also, please note that if you are paying money at closing, any amount over $1,500.00 must be certified funds such as a cashier’s or certified check or an electronic wire.
 This is not a particular rule of our title company, but is a regulation mandated by the Texas Department of Insurance.
 All checks or money orders should be made payable to First Texas Title.

-Immediately following the residential closing in Abilene, Texas, and commercial closing in Abilene, Texas, First Texas Title’s funding department will provide scans of the documents deemed by the lender to be “funding conditions”.
+Immediately following the residential closing in Abilene, Texas, and commercial closing in Abilene, Texas, First Texas Title’s funding department will provide scans of the documents deemed by the lender to be “funding conditions.”
 The lender will review these documents and authorize the funding of the transaction.
-This process typically takes 3-4 hours after closing, but with some lenders could take several days, depending on the specific circumstances surrounding the loan.
-When funding authorization is received, First Texas Title will pay all invoices associated with the transaction, pay-off the seller’s lender (if necessary), release any proceeds that are payable to the buyer or seller, record all relevant documents at the appropriate courthouse and generally finalize the transaction.
-Proceeds can be picked up, mailed, electronically wired and, in certain cases, directly deposited into checking or savings accounts, based on instructions provided by the parties at closing.
-Generally it is at this point that the deal is officially closed and ownership and possession of the property is transferred from the seller to the buyer.
+This process typically takes 3-4 hours after closing, but with some lenders could take several days depending on the specific circumstances surrounding the loan.
+When funding authorization is received, First Texas Title will pay all invoices associated with the transaction, pay the seller’s lender (if necessary), release any proceeds that are payable to the buyer or seller, record all relevant documents at the appropriate courthouse, and in general finalize the transaction.
+Proceeds can be picked up, mailed, electronically wired and, in certain cases, deposited directly into checking or savings accounts based on instructions provided by the parties at closing.
+Usually it is at this point that the deal is officially closed and ownership and possession of the property is transferred from the seller to the buyer.

-Within several weeks of the closing, the title policies associated with the transaction are issued and sent to the appropriate party.
-Additionally, the original documents are forwarded to the buyer, seller, or lender by the County Clerk’s office after they are recorded.
+Within several weeks of the closing, the title policies associated with the transaction are issued and sent to the appropriate parties.
+Also, the original documents are forwarded to the buyer, seller or lender by the County Clerk’s office after they are recorded.

 STANDARD SALE WITH A LOAN